4-IA/4-IA/README.md

     </td>
   </tr>
 </table>
-Telegram Group Bot - Make memes of your friends with funny phrases, everyone will have fun
+Make memes of your friends with funny phrases, everyone will have fun

 ---